Fat acceptance movement: Fat men

 The fat acceptance movement has primarily focused on a feminist model of patriarchal oppression of fat women, most clearly represented by the encouragement of women to diet.
 However, Sander L. Gilman argues that, until the 20th century, dieting has historically been a man's activity.
 He continues, "Obesity eats away at the idealized image of the masculine just as surely as it does the idealized image of the feminine."
-William Banting was the author of an 1863 booklet called Letter On Corpulence which modern diets have used as a model.
+William Banting was the author of an 1863 booklet called Letter On Corpulence, which modern diets have used as a model.
 Men respond to being overweight differently, (i.e., having a Body Mass Index of 25 or more), being half as likely as women to diet, a quarter as likely to undergo weightloss surgery and only a fifth as likely to report feeling shame about their weight.
 Irmgard Tischner identifies this behavior as rooted in notions of masculinity that require disregard for healthcare: "Men do not have to care about their size or health, as they have women to care about those things for them".

 Some gay men have moved beyond disregard for size to fat acceptance and fat activism with movements like chub culture, which started as Girth & Mirth clubs in San Francisco in 1976 and the bear culture which fetishizes big, hairy men.
 Ganapati Durgadas argues that fat bisexual and gay men "are reminders of the feminine stigma with which heterosexism still tars queer men".
 In a comparison of queer fat positive zines, the lesbian-produced Fat Girl was found to have political debate content absent from gay male orientated zines such as Bulk Male and Big Ad.
 Joel Barraquiel Tan comments: "If fat is a feminist issue, then fat or heft is a fetishized one for gay men.
 Gay men tend to sexualize difference, where lesbians have historically politicized it."

-A fat heterosexual man is known as a "Big Handsome Man", in counterpart to a Big Beautiful Woman.
+A fat heterosexual man is known as a "Big Handsome Man" (BHM), in counterpart to a Big Beautiful Woman.
 Like some fat and gay men, BHMs have sexualized their difference and receive validation of this identity from BBWs or straight women known as "Female Fat Admirers".